Antinormality Club is built by and for people trying to build a better world while surviving the current one.

 Who’s involved?

-• Anna Fielding - they/she
+• Anna Fielding - they/them

 I’m a psychiatric survivor with 20 years’ experience of working for social change.
 I currently work in the economic justice movement as a consultant, facilitator and coach.
 I’m also a trainee person-centred psychotherapist and I trained in Intentional Peer Support in 2023.